Portrait of a Young Woman (Hals; Hull): Provenance, attributions, exhibitions, and authenticity

-While the painting was at the 2023–2024 National Gallery exhibition, Andrew Graham-Dixon remarked in the course of an apparently unscripted perambulation: "We don't know who she was.
+Andrew Graham-Dixon filmed and published a perambulation of the 2023–2024 National Gallery exhibition, in which he remarks of the Portrait of a Young Woman: "We don't know who she was.
 She probably was no one—as it were, with a capital I—important, but how important she is as a human being!
 What a wonderful depiction that is of someone!
 You feel that she knows her own mind, she's true to herself.
 It's ... just such a great painting of what it is in that moment to be alive. ...
 It is only in this society, this Dutch society, ... that, no matter who you are, you are worthy of respect, you have dignity, you have mind.
 [You have] the painter's attention."